-The English Support Program gives academically qualified students who are not native speakers of English, and have not achieved a score of 550 on the TOEFL (Test of English as a Foreign Language), the opportunity to begin their college studies with a combined curriculum.
-This curriculum consists of classes and tutorials in English as a Second Language (see ESP 080, 082 and 100 in Modern Languages), regular courses and content-based tutorials provided by the learning specialists at the Center for Advancement of Learning.
-Students entering at a low-intermediate level of English proficiency (450-500 TOEFL) carry approximately six regular course credits during the fall semester.
-More advanced students may carry a maximum of eleven regular course credits while in the ESP.
+The English Support Program gives academically qualified students who are not native speakers of English, and have achieved a written score between 180 and 214 on the TOEFL (Test of English as a Foreign Language), the opportunity to begin their college studies with a combined curriculum.
+This curriculum consists of one class in English as a Second Language (ESP 082 or ESP 100) and additional regular courses to meet the full-time enrollment requirement.
+English Support Program students are also eligible to request extended time on all in-class tests and exams.
+Students pay regular full-time tuition to participate in this program.
+Regular courses, ESL classes, and all support services are offered at no additional cost.